Aminesorati35/recipes-app/README.md

    - Click on any recipe to view full details.
 2. **Admin Interaction**:
    - Scroll to the footer and click the **Admin Dashboard link**.
-   - Login with admin credentials to access the dashboard.
+   - Login Or Sign Up with admin credentials to access the dashboard.
    - From the dashboard, admins can add, edit, or delete recipes and categories.
 3. **Data Flow**:
    - React frontend communicates with the Laravel backend API.